Dysfunctional (Dokken album)

-Dysfunctional is the fifth studio album by heavy metal band Dokken, released in 1995.
+Dysfunctional is the fifth studio album by American heavy metal band Dokken, released in 1995.
 It was the band's first release after reuniting in 1993.

 Originally intended to be a Don Dokken solo album, it morphed into a Dokken album when guitarist George Lynch was brought back into the fold, with Jeff Pilson and Mick Brown already on board.
 The original album was produced for the Japanese market and released there in December 1994 on JVC/Victor, simply titled Dokken.
 When Sony Music signed the band to the label internationally, the album was remixed and three additional songs recorded, "Hole In My Head", a cover of Emerson, Lake & Palmer's "From the Beginning", and "If the Good Die Young" (the bonus track on the Japanese version).
 This last song is a heavily re-worked new version of the song "Snake Eyes", which Jeff Pilson had recorded with his post-Dokken band, Flesh & Blood (eventually re-named War & Peace).
-"Snake Eyes" was finally released as part of the War & Peace - The Flesh and Blood Sessions album in 1999.
+"Snake Eyes" was finally released as part of the War & Peace – The Flesh and Blood Sessions album in 1999.